 (Compare this to a normal bamboo that can grow to 70 feet tall!)

 If you notice brown tips on the leaves with yellowing portions above, this is most likely due to fluorides & salts in your tap water.
 Switch to distilled water to correct this.

-Lucky bamboo is prone to spider mites.
+Lucky bamboo is prone to mealybugs and spider mites.
 Fortunately this is easy to control with a strong jet of water on the stalks and leaves.

 The plant can also develop fungal infections which look like a grey fuzz on the plant.
 Remove the infected growth, and keep the stalks and leaves dry.
 Increasing air circulation also helps.

 Cold Hardiness for Dracaena Sanderiana :

 Lucky bamboo is not tolerant of cold temperatures, at all.

 You can grow it outdoors all year long in the warmer zones – 10 and above.

 If your temperatures are colder than this, you should grow lucky bamboo as an indoor plant.
 It can be moved outside to a very shady spot in the summer months and will benefit from this.